 Management of the Bank is closely observing the development of situation around outbreak of COVID-19 (Corona virus) and is taking all necessary precautions.
 Management believes that this will have no significant effect on Bank's operations.

-The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government responses, remains unclear at this time.
-Due to the changing circumstances and extensions/changes in the quarantine regime, it is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the Bank's financial position and results of the Bank in future.
+The duration and impact of the COVID-19 pandemic remains unclear at this time.
+Due to the changing circumstances, it is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the Bank's financial position and results of the Bank.